Covariant formulation of refracted gravity: The homogeneous and isotropic universe in CRG

-The first test of the viability of CRG is its ability to properly describe the Hubble diagram of the observed Type Ia Supernovae (SNIa) at high redshift.
+The first test of the viability of CRG is its ability to properly describe the Hubble diagram of the observed SNeIa at high redshift.
 Using the scale factor in Eq.~(\ref{eq:scalefactorsol}), the luminosity distance can be computed exactly, for both signs appearing in Eq.~(\ref{eq:scalefactorsol}) (see Appendix~\ref{sec:LumDistAnalytic}).
-The upper sign is referred to as the $CRG+$ solution, while the lower as the $CRG-$ solution.

-As in the standard cosmological model, the values of the cosmological parameters can be set by fitting the SNIa Hubble diagram.
-Here, we limit our analysis to simply show that a set of viable values of these parameters is consistent with the observations.
-We postpone a rigorous determination of their values to future work.
+As in the standard cosmological model, the values of the cosmological parameters can be set by modelling the SNIa Hubble diagram (see Appendix~\ref{app:SNIa}).

-The CRG parameters defined in Eqs.~(\ref{cosmparamOm})-(\ref{cosmparamOl}) play roughly the same role as the parameters $\Omega_0$ and $\Omega_{\Lambda 0}$ of the standard model.
-To test the ability of CRG to reproduce the Supernovae data, we can thus simply adopt the corresponding values derived in the standard model.
-A number of observations, including data from the Planck mission \cite{Aghanim:2018eyx}, suggest $\Omega_0=0.31$.
-According to the limits of Eq.~(\ref{eq:cosmparambound2}), we set $\Omega_{\Xi0}= 0.65$.
-For the value of the Hubble constant we adopt $H_0=67.7$~km~s$^{-1}$~Mpc$^{-1}$ \cite{Aghanim:2018eyx}.

-Figure~\ref{FIG:RRG} compares the distance modulus $m-M$ expected in CRG, according to the luminosity distance of Eq.~(\ref{eq:DL}) derived with this combination of parameters, with the SNIa data, taken from the Supernova Cosmology Project Union 2.1 Compilation \cite{Amanullah2010}.
-The qualitative agreement between the data and the CRG distance modulus suggests that CRG can indeed describe the data for a specific combination of the values of $\Omega_0$, $\Omega_{\Xi 0}$ and $H_0$.
-The agreement shown in Fig.~\ref{FIG:RRG} also justifies the adoption of the value of $\Xi\sim \Lambda$ when, in Sect. \ref{Pointvacuumnewtonianlimit}, we estimated the acceleration scale $(2\Xi)^{1/2}\sim 10^{-10}$~m~s$^{-2}$ that separates the Newtonian and the RG regime in the weak-field limit.